 What Is a 72-Hour Hold?

-A 72-hour hold, also known as an emergency psychiatric hold or a 5150 hold, is a period of involuntary hospitalization in a mental health facility for individuals who pose a danger to themselves or others.
-It is often used in emergency situations where an individual is experiencing a mental health crisis, such as a severe episode of depression, anxiety, or psychosis.
+Also known as an emergency psychiatric hold or a 5150 hold, is a period of involuntary hospitalization in a mental health facility for individuals who pose a danger to themselves or others.

 Complete a Free Case Evaluation form now

-Will I Receive a Bill for the 72-Hour Hold?
+Will I Receive a Bill?

 Yes, you will receive a bill for the 72-hour hold after your release from the facility.
 This bill will include the cost of hospitalization, medication, meals, and any other necessary treatments provided during your stay.

-Can I Receive Financial Assistance for a 72-Hour Hold without Insurance?
+Can I Receive Financial Assistance for a 72-Hour Hold Without Insurance?

 Some mental health facilities offer financial assistance to individuals who cannot afford the cost of a 72-hour hold.
 You should speak with the facility’s billing department to see if any assistance is available.
 Some facilities may offer payment plans, sliding scale fees, or financial assistance to those who qualify.

-What Happens if I Cannot Afford the Cost of a 72-Hour Hold?
+What Happens if I Cannot Afford It?

 If you cannot afford the cost of a 72-hour hold, you may be able to apply for financial assistance or set up a payment plan with the facility.
 Sometimes, the facility may offer a sliding scale fee based on your income.
 It is important to communicate with the facility’s billing department to find a solution that works for you.